Neuraxio/Neuraxle/examples/getting_started/README.txt

 Getting started
 -------------------------------------

-This demonstrates how to build basic pipelines with neuraxle.
+This demonstrates how to build basic pipelines with Neuraxle.